MSc Genomic Medicine / Application and selection

-- Personal statement - approximately 300-500 words about why you wish to take this course and how it will affect your personal and professional development.
-This statement should try and refer to your current role.
-The statement must clearly demonstrate that you have background knowledge of human genetics if this is not obvious from your degree or transcripts.
-Applicants that cannot demonstrate this may be rejected on the basis that they have insufficient background knowledge to allow them to cope with a Master's level course in the subject.
+- Personal statement (approx. 300-500 words about why you wish to take this course and how it will affect your personal and professional development.
+This statement should try and refer to your current role and must clearly demonstrate that you have background knowledge of human genetics if this is not obvious from your degree or transcripts.
+Applicants that cannot demonstrate this may be rejected on the basis that they have insufficient background knowledge to allow them to cope with a Master's level course in the subject).

 How your application is considered